Javierdemarco/javierdemarcowebsite/README.md

 -------------------------------------------------------------------------------

 This is my personal website.
-The language used to program the website is [Hugo](https://gohugo.io/ "Hugo Oficial Language Website"), a fast and flexible statis site generator written in go.
+The language used to program the website is [Hugo](https://gohugo.io/ "Hugo Oficial Language Website"), a fast and flexible static site generator written in go.

 -------------------------------------------------------------------------------